Erik Peper and Richard Harvey

 The immune system is dynamic and many factors as well as individual differences affect its ability to fight the virus.
 It is possible that a 40 year-old person may have an immune systems that functions as a 70 year old, while some 70 year-olds have an immune system that function as a 40 year-old.
 Factors that contribute to immune competence include genetics, aging, previous virus exposure, and lifestyle (Lawton, 2020).

-Factors that strengthen the immune system
+Factors that may decrease immune competence

-Factors that may weaken the immune system
+Factors that may support immune competence

 These factors have been superbly summarized by the World Health Organization Director General Dr. Tedros Adhanom in his presentation, Practical tips how to keep yourself safe.